dbiir/Promi/README.md

-Wooking+M
+Poem
 =======
-Implementation of the paper “Wooking+M: Progressive and Efficient Live Migration in Distributed Database Systems” Wooking+M is a testbed of an OLTP distributed database management system (DBMS).
+Implementation of the paper “Poem: Progressive and Efficient Live Migration in Distributed Database Systems” Poem is a testbed of an OLTP distributed database management system (DBMS).

 ## Dependencies